MeshA*: Efficient Path Planning With Motion Primitives

-\begin{itemize} \item $(i, j)$ is a grid cell, \item ${ }$ is a set of pairs consisting of a primitive from the control set and the non-maximum index in its collision trace.\\ Here $U_{prim}$ is the number of cells in the collision trace of the primitive $prim$. \end{itemize} To better understand the definition, recall that the primitives from the control set are considered as the motion templates, which, when copied into a specific discrete state, yield a particular primitive.
-Thus, the conceptual meaning of this definition is as follows: for each pair $\left(prim, k\right) \in \Psi$, we consider a copy of $prim$ that traverses the cell $(i, j)$, in such a way that it is the $k$-th cell in the collision trace of that primitive.
-Consequently, the extended cell captures the information about the grid cell itself and the motion primitives that pass through it.
-Importantly, the index $k$ is the same across all the primitives ``stored'' in an extended cell.
-In Fig.~\ref{example_mesh_graph}, the magenta cells with the green primitives passing through them are the examples of the extended cells.
+Recall that primitives from the control set act as motion templates, which, when instantiated at specific discrete states, yield specific primitives.
+Thus, the conceptual meaning of an extended cell is as follows: for each pair $(prim, k) \in \Psi$, we consider a copy of $prim$ traversing cell $(i, j)$ such that this cell is the $k$-th in its collision trace.
+Thus, an extended cell captures information both about the grid cell itself and about the motion primitives passing through it.
+The magenta cells in Fig.~\ref{example_mesh_graph} with green primitives passing through them illustrate this concept.
+The \textit{projection} of the extended cell $u = (i,j,\Psi)$ is the grid cell $(i, j)$.

-The \textit{projection} of the extended cell $u = (i,j,\Psi)$ will be referred to as the cell with the coordinates $(i, j)$.
-The set $\Psi$ will be referred to as the \textit{configuration of primitives}.
-In practice, instead of storing such a complex structure directly in an extended cell a single number can be used, obtained by numbering the configurations of primitives (more details on this are in the Appendix).